lzcabrera/cabreramartinez/README.md

 That should get it running locally so you can test it.

+## Tests and Support ##

+The site has been tested and works on FF, Chrome, Safari, IE 7+.

+f you would like to report a bug, please see the [issues page](https://github.com/lzcabrera/cabreramartinez/issues "issues page").

 ## Contributing ##

 Fork this project, make a change, push to a named branch on GitHub and send me a pull request.